 B. In accordance with the Agreement, Seller and Buyer entered into a Sale and Purchase Confirmation dated as of August 29, 2001 (the “Sale and Purchase Confirmation”) providing for the supply of one (1) LNG cargo lot equivalent to approximately 1.93 Billion BTUs (the “Subject Cargo”) for delivery to the Discharge Port during the September 15-17, 2001 delivery window period (the “Delivery Window Period”).

-C. Subject to the terms and conditions hereinafter set forth, and for and in consideration of good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties now desire to cancel the Sale and Purchase Confirmation in respect of the Subject Cargo in order to allow Buyer to make separate arrangements with Cabot LNG Corporation for the provision of a replacement LNG cargo during the Delivery Window Period.
+C. Subject to the terms and conditions hereinafter set forth, and for and in consideration of good and valuable consideration, the receipt and sufficiency of which are hereby acknowledged, the Parties now desire to cancel the Sale and Purchase Confirmation in respect of the Subject Cargo in order to allow Buyer to make separate arrangements with Tractebel Corporation for the provision of a replacement LNG cargo during the Delivery Window Period.

 THE PARTIES NOW AGREE AS FOLLOWS: